- 24 Feb 2023

 - Impacted by Recent Observation: Indicators that were observed in an actual network potentially represent a greater risk to your security organization.
 A high number of recent observations may raise or lower the ThreatAssess score, depending on the nature of the Indicator.
 Based on whether the Indicator was impacted by a recent observation, one of the following icons will be displayed:

-- Green checkmark: The Indicator was impacted by a recent observation, where the amount of time that qualifies as “recent” is defined by the System Administrator.
+- Checkmark: The Indicator was impacted by a recent observation, where the amount of time that qualifies as “recent” is defined by your System Administrator.
 The default time period is 7 days.

 - Circle with a horizontal line: The Indicator was not impacted by a recent observation.

-- ThreatAssess Score: The ThreatAssess score (212 in Figure 2) is out of a maximum value of 1000.
+- ThreatAssess Score: The ThreatAssess score (277in Figure 2) is out of a maximum value of 1000.
 Indicators with higher ThreatAssess scores represent an overall higher risk to your security organization.
 An Indicator’s ThreatAssess score is calculated based on the following metrics:

 - Recent False Positive Reported